polarismesh/polaris/README.md

 Polaris provides multi-mode data plane including SDK, development framework, Java agent and sidecar.
 You can select one or more mode to develop service according to business requirements.

-The first three modes are used in proxyless service governance solution that has lower performance loss and resource cost.
-The last one is used in proxy service mesh solution that has lower coupling level.

 Use Polaris multi-language SDK and call Polaris Client API directly:

 - [Polaris Java](https://github.com/polarismesh/polaris-java)